-Bogie wasn’t a fan of rubbing shoulders with Hollywood folks in his free time, so he would invite his friends to his home in Holmby Hills for a private party.
+Bogie wasn’t a fan of rubbing shoulders with Hollywood folks in his free time, so he would invite his friends to his home in Holmby Hills for private parties.

 “If the light over the front door was on, we were home and awake and a chosen very few could ring the bell,” Lauren Bacall recalled.

 As the story goes, one night Bacall looked at the gang of friends in her living room and said, “You all look like a rat pack.”

 The name stuck.

 In her autobiography, Bacall wrote, “In order to qualify [for the Rat Pack], one had to be addicted to nonconformity, staying up late, drinking, laughing, and not caring what anyone thought or said about us."

 The group even had an “election” to designate which role each member would play.